devflowinc/trieve-rust-client/docs/UserApi.md

 > update_user(update_user_org_role_data)
 Update User

-Update User  Update a user's information.
+Update a user's information.
 If the user_id is not provided, the auth'ed user will be updated.
-If the user_id is provided, the auth'ed user must be an admin (1) or owner (2) of the organization.
+If the user_id is provided, the role of the auth'ed user or api key must be an admin (1) or owner (2) of the organization.

 ### Parameters